A Place for Mom

 Factors that affect the length of stay in memory care

-Supporting your family member’s daily needs, providing medications, and adapting your home for their safety can be difficult.
+Supporting your family member’s daily needs, managing their medications, and adapting your home for their safety can be difficult.
 A stay in a memory care community can benefit not only those with memory impairment but also their families who act as caregivers.

 The benefits of staying in memory care